In earlier times, what is health insurance

-In this article we illustrate the various benefits that cashless health insurance provide to the customer:
+In this article we illustrate the various benefits that a cashless health insurance policy

 Cashless claims allow a customer independence:

 Given the financial independence offered to a patient while undergoing an emergency or an elective medical treatment, the cashless claims are observed to be predominantly for higher grade of surgeries (eg. Joint Replacement, Cardiac Stenting Bypass Surgery for the heart, etc), whereas the reimbursement claims are for lesser ailments or surgeries like (Fever, Appendicitis, Normal Delivery, etc).
 Also, more than 60% of all cashless claims are from tertiary care centers and from Tier 1 cities.
 Hence, if we directly apply the law of averages, then the cashless claim severity will always continue to be higher.
 That is why it’s a classical example where the law of averages is not done on apple to apple basis.
 When the base is higher, obviously the end result is expected to be higher.

 Cashless claims ensure that the customer gets the best treatment possible: